Ultimate frisbee: Hat tournaments

 Hat tournaments are common in the ultimate circuit.
 At these tournaments players join individually rather than as a team.
 The tournament organizers form teams by randomly taking the names of the participants from a hat.
-This sort of procedure is an excellent way to meet people from all skill levels.

 Many hat tournaments on the US west coast have a "hat rule" requiring all players to wear a hat at all times during play.
 If a player gains possession of the disc, yet loses her or his hat in the process, the play is considered a turnover and possession of the disc reverts to the other team.

 However, in some tournaments, the organizers do not actually use a hat, but form teams while taking into account skill, experience, sex, age, height, and fitness level of the players in the attempt to form teams of even strength.
 Many times the random element remains, so that organizers randomly pick players from each level for each team, combining a lottery with skill matching.
-Usually, the player provides this information when he or she signs up to enter the tournament.
+Usually, players provide this information when signing up to enter the tournament.
 There are also many cities that run hat leagues, structured like a hat tournament, but where the group of players stay together over the course of a season.